superduper-io/superduper/docs/hr/content/docs/models/daemonizing_models_with_listeners.md

 ## Outcome

-If a `Listener` has been created, whenever new data is added to `db`, the `Predictor` instance is loaded and predictions are evaluated on the inserted data.
+If a `Listener` has been created, whenever new data is added to `db`, the `Model` instance is loaded and outputs as computed with `Model.predict` are evaluated on the inserted data.

 :::info
-In MongoDB, if [change-data-capture (CDC)](../production/change_data_capture.md) has been configured, data may even be inserted from third-party clients such as `pymongo`, and is nonetheless still processed by configured `Listeners` via the CDC service.
+If [change-data-capture (CDC)](../production/change_data_capture.md) has been configured, data may even be inserted from third-party clients such as `pymongo`, and is nonetheless still processed by configured `Listeners` via the CDC service.
 :::